andy-lyttle/handbell-notation/README.md

 so a note written as C4 (middle-C) will sound like C5, and should be listed as C5.
 In MuseScore 4.x, the "Hand Bells" instrument is set up this way by default, but in MuseScore 3.x it isn't.
 And some of us prefer to use the "Piano" instrument for writing handbell music, which is also non-transposing.

-The plugin tries to do the right thing in all these cases, but due to some bizarre limitations of MuseScore's plugin API, it has to make some guesses about details it doesn't have access to, and if it guesses wrong, the report might list your notes in the wrong octave.
+The plugin tries to do the right thing in all cases, which is to go by one octave higher than the written pitch on the staff, regardless of the instrument used or the transposition settings.
+Due to some bizarre limitations of MuseScore's plugin API, figuring this out is is really complicated and it could break in very strange ways if you're doing something weird, but so far it works correctly in my testing.

-The desired behavior is to report the notes as one octave higher than written, regardless of which instrument is used or which octave they sound like.
-For example, if a note is written as middle-C (on the first ledger line above the bass clef), it should be reported as C5.

-The actual behavior is to get the pitch the note sounds like, and report that pitch as-is if you're using the "Hand Bells" instrument in MuseScore 4, or one octave higher in all other cases (e.g. "Hand Bells" in MuseScore 3, or "Piano" in either version).
-For example, if you're using "Hand Bells" in MuseScore 4 with default settings, a note written as middle-C will sound as C5, and will be reported as C5.
-If you're using "Piano", or "Hand Bells" in MuseScore 3, a note written as middle-C will sound as C4, and the plugin will add an octave to report it as C5.
-However, if you manually change the octave in Staff/Part Properties, the plugin won't know what the written pitch is and will report it incorrectly.

-This should be good enough for the most common scenarios, but if you're doing something else, you may get notes reported in the wrong octave.

 ### Set Selected Notes to Handbells